govdbot/govd/README.md

 ```

 next, update the .env file to ensure the database properties match the environment variables defined for the MariaDB service in the docker-compose.yml file
+(while the default environment variables defined for the MariaDB service are acceptable, it is recommended to change the `MYSQL_PASSWORD` property in the docker-compose.yaml file for enhanced security and ensure that you also modify the .env file to reflect this change in the `DB_PASSWORD` property)

 the following line in the .env file MUST be set as shown below